 Swimming with a breathtaking view

 Like last year, the city's pools will operate a traffic light system again this year: this lets users see online in real time which pools are already full (red) and which still have lots (green) or at least some (yellow) free spaces.
-This year for the first time, admission tickets can be purchased in advance online from the city's pools.
-Safe swimming: you'll find full information on the COVID-19 swimming rules here.
+Admission tickets can be purchased in advance online from the city's pools.

 The Döblinger Pool on the Hohe Warte is a so-called combination pool – encompassing as it does an indoor pool and an outdoor pool.
 The large children's pools make swimming in Vienna a real experience for the little ones, too.